The Stranger Philosophical Viewpoints: The Absurd Quotes

 Meursault realizes the paradoxical fact that he was being penalized for being intelligent and remorseless—not for the murder itself.

 Fumbling a little with my words and realizing how ridiculous I sounded, I blurted out that it was because of the sun.
 People laughed.
 My lawyer threw up his hands […].
 (2.4.6)

 An element of nature and an absurdist, Meursault finds himself in quite a bind: he has no explanation (regardless of its truth) that society would find valid.
-But this doesn’t mean he doesn’t have an explanation that – in his mind – is in fact cogent.
+But this doesn’t mean he doesn’t have an explanation that—in his mind, if nowhere else—is cogent.